Md-Jahid-Hasan/online-shop/README.md

 A online shop project using django framework.
+Use redis and celery for improve performance